 We know that choosing a school for your child is one of the most important decisions you will make as a family, and we are here to help every step of the way.
 Our admissions process is intentionally thorough and designed to help you learn more about St. George’s, while also allowing us to get to know your family on a more personal level.
-We invite you to explore our website, inquire for additional information and/or schedule a campus tour, so that you can experience the magic, meaningful relationships and personalized support that St. George’s embodies and provides.
+We invite you to explore our website and inquire for additional information and links to our tour calendars so that you can experience the magic, meaningful relationships and personalized support that St. George’s embodies and provides.

 Interim Director of Admission